andrasq/node-minisql/README.md

 minisql
 =======

-Very small simplified experimental mysql database driver, functional but with deliberately limited features.  _WORK IN PROGRESS_
+Very small barebones mysql database driver, with deliberately limited features.
+The goal is a no-frills, low overhed command line interface to the database.
+The current version 0.2.0 is implemented in 700 lines of javascript vs 8000-12000 for the traditional packages.

+_WORK IN PROGRESS_

 Overview